 "Impacts to the [Downtown] Historic District could come from change within the district or from development outside of, but adjacent to, the district.
 New construction replacing historic buildings could introduce incompatible site design, height and bulk, or materials and features adjacent to historic buildings.
 This could effect the integrity of the buildings and the Historic District as resources even if the historic buildings themselves are not changed."

 "Alternative C allows Mixed Use High (6-10 stories + state density bonus of 2-3 stories) throughout much of Downtown, including properties immediately next to the Historic District.
 Alternative C would be most likely to result in development incompatible with the existing historic fabric surrounding the Downtown Historic District."

 "In Study Area 5 along San Mateo Drive and North Ellsworth, Alternative C would be most likely to lead to redevelopment on or next to the site of existing historic buildings.
 The cluster of historic buildings on the northwest corner of 25th Avenue and El Camino Real" are also likely to be impacted by Alternative C because of more intensive development.

-The historic preservation policies we have today in the current General Plan are not assured of continuation, but subject to change during the General Plan revision.
-That is why San Mateo Heritage Alliance believes these policies must not only carry through to the 2040 General Plan, but must be strengthened and supported with additional policies.
+The historic preservation policies we have today in the current 2030 General Plan will change in the 2040 General Plan revision.
+That is why San Mateo Heritage Alliance believes current policies must not only carry through to the 2040 General Plan, but must be strengthened and supported with additional policies.

 Current policies regarding historic resources are located in the Conservation and Open Space Element (pages VI-28 through VI-30) of the current General Plan, as follows.